graphql-rust/juniper/docs/book/content/types/unions.md

 # fn main() {}
 ```

-With a custom resolver we can even declare a new [GraphQL union][1] variant where the Rust type is absent in the initial enum definition.
+With an external resolver function we can even declare a new [GraphQL union][1] variant where the Rust type is absent in the initial enum definition.
 The attribute syntax `#[graphql(on VariantType = resolver_fn)]` follows the [GraphQL syntax for dispatching union variants](https://spec.graphql.org/June2018/#example-f8163).

 ```rust
 # #![allow(dead_code)]